ArtificialAnaleptic/MCP2/README.md

 # MCP Securities Analysis

 A Python-based flow for securities analysis using the **Model Context Protocol (MCP)**.
-The repository bundles data-collection, parsing, analytics and visualisation tools behind a single FastMCP server so that they can be consumed locally or remotely by any MCP-aware client (e.g. Claude Desktop, LangChain, OpenAI-Function calling, etc.).
+The repository bundles market data, parsing, analytics and visualisation tools behind a FastMCP server so that they can be consumed locally or remotely by any MCP-aware client (e.g. Claude Desktop, LangChain, OpenAI-Function calling, etc.).

 [Example deep research report for Tesla](https://claude.ai/public/artifacts/2f1df8b6-ffbc-40ca-a2d9-6d068bdb01a9).

 This was generated semi-autonomously by the following steps:

 - connect MCP tools to Claude Desktop, including web search, Perplexity, Wikipedia, in addition to the market data tools in server.py for fundamental, technical analysis, and news search.

 - prompt Claude Desktop to query Perplexity, Wikipedia, and the 10-K to write a profile of Tesla

 - prompt Claude Desktop to query each tool for info on Tesla

 - finally, enable deep research and prompt Claude Desktop to write a deep report in 8 sections with details on what each section should cover, using the information retrieved from the tools.

 While it's not a fully autonomous agent and at an early POC level, it shows clear path toward a fully autonomous agent.
 Create an MCP client that goes through the steps above and generates a deep report on Tesla in a structured format with graphs and tables.
 And then create an even more advanced [multi-agent workflow](https://www.anthropic.com/engineering/built-multi-agent-research-system) with a set of parallel agents for each section, and a critic-optimizer workflow, and a final report generator.